Deploying a YDB cluster on virtual or bare-metal servers

 Select the servers and disks to be used for storing data:

-fault tolerance model for cluster deployment in one availability zone (AZ).
-Use at least 8 nodes to be able to withstand the loss of 2 of them. - Use the
+• Use the block-4-2 fault tolerance model for cluster deployment in one availability zone (AZ).
+Use at least eight servers to safely survive the loss of two servers.

-fault tolerance model for cluster deployment in three availability zones (AZ).
-To survive the loss of a single AZ and of 1 node in another AZ, use at least 9 nodes.
-The number of nodes in each AZ should be the same.
+• Use the mirror-3-dc fault tolerance model for cluster deployment in three availability zones (AZ).
+To survive the loss of one AZ and one server in another AZ, use at least nine servers.
+Make sure that the number of servers running in each AZ is the same.

 For more information about hardware requirements, see System requirements and recommendations.